Caroline Jones wasn’t sure what to expect.

 Want to learn more about volunteering with World Help?
 Visit worldhelp.net/volunteer.

 We currently have a warehouse packed with lifesaving supplies like clothing, hygiene kits, medical equipment, and more.
-And we need volunteers to donate 500 hours of their time by March 31 to make sure these essentials can be shipped as soon as possible to the people who are waiting for them.
+And we need volunteers to donate their time to make sure these essentials can be shipped as soon as possible to the people who are waiting for them.

-Your community group, church, sports team, or group of friends can help reach that goal.
-If just 10 people volunteer for five hours, that 50 hours closer to 500!
+Your community group, church, sports team, or group of friends can help.

 Click below to sign up today.
 You can also give us a call at 800-541-6691 or email email@example.com for more date and time options.